-Unlike other tire types such as passenger and truck tires, aircraft tires are designed for intermittent operation.
-Because of this design feature, and to allow the low ground bearing pressure, the aircraft tire operates at much higher deflections than other tire types.
+The major design philosophy of an aircraft tire, as compared to other tire types such as passenger and truck tires, is that they are designed for intermittent operation.
+Because of this design feature and to allow the lowest possible ground bearing pressure, the aircraft tire operates at much higher deflections than other tire types.

-The Tire and Rim Association (T&RA) and European Tire and Rim Technical Organization (ETRTO) have standardized different manufacturers' tires and wheels (rims).
-Although tire size nomenclature has changed over the years, the T&RA and ETRTO have established standards for the load and pressure ratings of a given size tire.
+The Tire and Rim Association (T&RA) and European Tire and Rim Technical Organization (ETRTO) were established so that different manufacturers' tires and wheels (rims) would be interchangeable.
+Tire size nomenclature has changed throughout the years due to ever increasing technology.
+The T&RA and ETRTO also establish the load and pressure ratings of a given size tire.

-Tire Size Classifications
+TIRE NAME SIZE CLASSIFICATION

 Three Part Type All new sizes being developed are in this classification.
 This group was developed to meet the higher speeds and loads of today's aircraft.
-Note: Some sizes have a letter such as "H" or "B" in front of the diameter.
-This is to identify a tire that is mounted on a wheel which has a rim width approximately 65% of the tire section width.
-"B" designates a bead taper of 15 degrees rather than 5 degrees.
+Note: Some sizes have a letter such as "H" in front of the diameter.
+This is to identify a tire that is designed for a higher percent deflection.

 Metric Type This size designation is the same as Three Part except the diameter and section width dimensions are in millimeters, and the wheel/rim diameter is in inches.

-Type VII This type covers most of the older sizes and was designed for jet aircraft with its higher load capacity and higher speeds.
+Type VII This type covers most of the older sizes and was designed for jet aircraft with its higher load capacity.

 Type III This type was one of the earliest size designations used for piston-prop type aircraft.
 Its characteristic is low pressure for cushioning and flotation.

-Radial Radial size nomenclature is the same as Three Part except an "R" replaces the "-" (dash) before the wheel/rim diameter.
+Radial Radial size nomenclature is the same as Three Part except an "R" replaces the

+"-" (dash) before the wheel/rim diameter.

 Tire Name Type Tire Size Example Nominal Diameter Nominal Section Width Nominal Wheel/Rim Diameter

-Three Part H49x19.0-22 49 19 22
+Three Part H49x19.0-22 49 19.0 22

 Metric 670x210-12 670 (mm) 210 (mm) 12 (in)

 Type VII 49x17 49 17

-Type III 8.50-10 8.5 10
+Type III 8.50-10 8.50 10

 Radial 32x8.8R16 32 8.8 16

-For a complete listing of tire sizes and aircraft applications along with some engineering design parameters, consult the Goodyear Aircraft Tire Data Book.
+For a complete listing of tire sizes and aircraft applications along with some engineering design parameters, Goodyear publishes another book titled Aircraft Tire Data Book.
 Contact your local Goodyear representative to receive a copy.